 As it was my first flight with VietJet Airlines, I must admit I was nervous and wondering if I’d made the right decision.
 I was trying to relax when the captain came over the intercom, with a crystal clear Aussie accent!
 Now that was so calming!
 I instantly relaxed.
 As I always say, there’s an Aussie everywhere!

 Next time I wouldn’t bother with Jetstar Pacific.
 VietJet Airlines is safe and very cheap.
 I booked our flights same day both times and the flights never cost us more than $50AUD per person, if I had booked when I first looked back 6 months ago, the flights were close to $20AUD per person.
+I would gladly travel all over Vietnam with VietJet including all the places in this comprehensive 3 week itinerary of Vietnam.

 The only thing I can advise is expect chaos, get there early and lower your expectations.
 Its not like flying in the west and while it seems unconventional, it works!
 We got there and we got back.
 I wouldn’t hesitate to fly with them again but I have learnt something, if travelling with kids book the flights for as early as possible.
 This should ensure that you aren’t caught out like we were with flights delayed until very late at night.